Open Letter to EC-Council: Request for Programmatic Credential Verification API

 The Consequence: HTML Scraping

-Because ASPEN exposes only server-rendered HTML with no structured data output, CertScore is forced to fetch the raw HTML, parse the DOM, extract text from HTML elements, and perform a fuzzy name match.
+Because ASPEN exposes only server-rendered HTML with no structured data output, CertScore is forced to fetch the raw HTML, parse the DOM, and compare names.
 This approach is fragile (any HTML change breaks it), unverifiable (name matching cannot prove ownership), and unfair to EC-Council holders who receive zero points while equivalent credentials from other providers receive 50 to 150 points.

 CertScore Verification Status Breakdown

-Name match only, no cryptographic proof.
+Name match only.
 All EC-Council credentials are locked here.

 Identity mismatch.
 The name on the credential does not match the user's profile.